playframework/playframework/documentation/manual/javaGuide/main/templates/JavaCustomTemplateFormat.md

 In summary, to support your own template format you need to perform the following steps:

-* Implement the text integration process for the format ;
+* Implement the text integration process for the format;
 * Associate a file extension to the format.

 ## Implement a format

 Implement the `play.twirl.api.Format<A>` interface that has the methods `A raw(String text)` and `A escape(String text)` that will be used to integrate static and dynamic template parts, respectively.

 The type parameter `A` of the format defines the result type of the template rendering, e.g. `Html` for a HTML template.
-This type must be a subtype of the `play.twirl.api.Appendable<A>` trait that defines how to concatenates parts together.
+This type must be a subtype of the `play.twirl.api.Appendable<A>` trait that defines how to concatenate parts together.

 For convenience, Play provides a `play.twirl.api.BufferedContent<A>` abstract class that implements `play.twirl.api.Appendable<A>` using a `StringBuilder` to build its result and that implements the `play.twirl.api.Content` interface so Play knows how to serialize it as an HTTP response body.